-Layoff units shall be defined as: 1) Paraeducators and 2) Administrative Assistants.
+Layoff units shall be defined as: 1) paraeducators and specialized paraeducators and 2) administrative assistants.

 Employees shall be recalled in the reverse order in which they were laid off.
 A person who is laid off shall maintain his/her seniority for twelve months.
 Employees who are eligible for recall shall be sent a recall notice by certified or registered mail and the employee must notify the department head within three business days after receiving notice of recall of his/her intention to return to work.
-The district shall be deemed to have fulfilled its obligations by mailing the recall notice by certified or registered mail, return receipt requested, to the mailing address provided by the employee, it being the obligation and responsibility of the employee to provide the District with his/her latest mailing address.
+The district shall be deemed to have fulfilled its obligations by mailing the recall notice by certified or registered mail, return receipt requested, to the mailing address provided by the employee, it being the obligation and responsibility of the employee to provide the district with his/her latest mailing address.
 In any event, the employee must return to work within two weeks of the date specified.

-The parties agree that the Association will maintain and keep records on seniority, qualifications/training related to the remaining jobs and the ability for an employee to transfer to another position can be completed with a minimum of training and the recall roster.
-The Association will initially obtain this information from the superintendent, verify it, and share the changes with the superintendent who will double-check the information.
-Once this has been done the Association will update and maintain the information in the future.
+The parties agree that the association will maintain and keep records on seniority, qualifications/training related to the remaining jobs and the ability for an employee to transfer to another position can be completed with a minimum of training and the recall roster.
+The association will initially obtain this information from the superintendent, verify it, and share the changes with the superintendent who will double-check the information.
+Once this has been done the association will update and maintain the information in the future.